 However, it's often the case that students aren't willing to give really honest feedback.

 If they like your class they'll keep coming, and if they don't, they tend to just quietly disappear without telling you why they didn't come back.

 An alternative way of gathering feedback that can be very beneficial, is to ask colleagues for some specific suggestions on how you can improve.

 After all, you're all teaching professionals and you understand the role of honest critique in becoming a better teacher.

 Invite a fellow instructor or two into your class, or get together with other teachers at your studio once a month or even once a quarter, and take turns teaching each other.
 Then provide each other with kind yet honest feedback.

 The fact is, it's easy to get stale and not even realize it, if the only class you ever go to is your own!
-I know it can take some effort to actually go to someone else's class.
+It can definitely take some effort to actually go to someone else's class.
 After all, you're busy with your own teaching, and chances are you work during the times when many other classes are offered.

-But if you plan ahead and make it a goal to attend another instructor's class even twice a year, I guarantee you'll get a new perspective on the art of teaching, and maybe even pick up a new tip or idea that might blend well with your own teaching techniques or style.
+But if you plan ahead and make it a goal to attend another instructor's class even twice a year, you're guaranteed to get a new perspective on the art of teaching.
+You might even pick up a new tip or idea that will blend well with your own teaching techniques or style.

 Even taking a one week break between class sessions can be beneficial, and a longer break once or twice a year is invaluable.